acarter881/tinder_likes_data/README.md

 4. December 2nd, 2021 - Added `card_data.py`, a script that downloads profile card data from **Likes Sent**.
 5. December 4th, 2021 - Added `tinder_analysis.py`, a script that provides basic statistics and a word cloud from the Excel workbook from `card_data.py`.

-*\*Note: The script will only download the h264 compressed videos.
-There may be a way to get around this, but the gist of it is that non-h264 compressed videos can be the profile picture, within a profile card, and can show up in the HTML of another profile card.
-Currently, I'm not working on a fix for this edge case.*

 ## Non-Python Requirements
 - Tinder Platinum.
 - Google Chrome running on localhost.
 See [this video](https://youtu.be/FVumnHy5Tzo) for details.